dacbd/blog/content/posts/zero-to-prod-gke/index.md

-With this approuch if something goes wrong we could delete our whole project and start from scratch, easily reproducing out exact setup.
+With this approach, if something goes wrong we could delete our whole project and start from scratch, easily reproducing our exact setup.
-This setup is extremely hands off, we arent going full __serverless__ but we don't want to worry patching servers, or configuring HAProxy.
+Additionally, it should be hands off, we aren't going full __serverless__ but we don't want to worry about patching servers, or configuring HAProxy.

 ## Getting Started

-Make sure we have all of our required cli tools.
+Make sure we have all of our required CLI tools.

 [terraform:](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 ```bash